The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2021-40438: Resf Rocky Linux SSRF Vulnerability

-CVE-2021-40438 is a server-side request forgery vulnerability in Resf Rocky Linux allowing attackers to manipulate proxy requests to arbitrary origin servers.
+CVE-2021-40438 is a server-side request forgery flaw in Resf Rocky Linux that allows attackers to forward requests to attacker-chosen origin servers.
 This article covers technical details, affected versions, and mitigation.

 CVE-2021-40438 Overview